Reconstruction-Anchored Diffusion Model for Text-to-Motion Generation: Experiment

 \subsection{Ablation Studies}

 To assess the impact of key design choices within \modelname, we conduct comprehensive ablation studies on HumanML3D.
 Specifically, these studies include: (1) \textit{Incremental Experiments}—starting from a baseline model, we progressively introduce key design components, culminating in the complete \modelname; and (2) \textit{Guidance Evaluation}—we examine the effectiveness of our proposed Reconstructive Error Guidance and the additional benefits achieved when it is combined with classifier-free guidance (CFG).
+In addition, we provide further experiments on the influence of internal loss parameters $\beta$ and $\tau$, loss weights $w_\text{st}$ and $w_\text{latent}$, and encoder latent dimensionality in \aref{sup:hyper}.

-\paragraph{Incremental Experiments.}Table \ref{tab:ablation} presents the results of our incremental studies.
+\paragraph{Incremental Experiments.}\cref{tab:ablation} presents the results of our incremental studies.
 To rigorously assess the contribution of each component, we begin with a clean baseline consisting of \modelname's text encoder and diffusion model only.
 We keep these modules exactly the same as those in \modelname and progressively add key components.
 The baseline demonstrates limited performance, partly due to the challenging inference setting of only 20 steps.
-Introducing the motion encoder $E_m$—which forms a dual-branch architecture, similar to a direct application of Language2pose \citep{ahuja2019language2pose} to diffusion models—provides a modest improvement, suggesting that implicitly learning a joint language-motion space is suboptimal.
+Introducing the motion encoder $E_m$—which forms a dual-branch architecture, similar to a direct application of Language2pose \cite{ahuja2019language2pose} to diffusion models—provides a modest improvement, suggesting that implicitly learning a joint language-motion space is suboptimal.
 Incorporating $L_\text{latent}$ delivers substantial further gains, though still falls short of state-of-the-art performance.
-Adding $L_\text{sr}$ leads to results that surpass most diffusion-based approaches reported in Table \ref{tab:ml3d}.
+Adding $L_\text{sr}$ leads to results that surpass most diffusion-based approaches reported in \cref{tab:ml3d}.
 Finally, enabling REG elevates \modelname to state-of-the-art performance.
 Collectively, these findings demonstrate the necessity and effectiveness of each design choice.

-\paragraph{Guidance Evaluation.}Table \ref{tab:infer} presents the results of our guidance evaluation.
+\paragraph{Guidance Evaluation.}\cref{tab:infer} presents the results of our guidance evaluation.
 The findings show that classifier-free guidance (CFG) substantially improves semantic accuracy, as measured by R-Precision.
 In contrast, our proposed reconstructive error guidance (REG) notably enhances the overall realism of the generated motion, reflected by better FID scores.
 Furthermore, combining both strategies enables \modelname to achieve state-of-the-art performance.